zlogic/mendix-docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 * App/Projects ID for your app
 * Log file (you can find its location in the command line output)
 * Version of the tool, for example, `git-fixer v1.16.5.essentials` (you can find the version number in the command line output)

+## Advice {#advice}

+In case you are still deciding whether to migrate from SVN to Git, or you are already on Git and want to get advice on what steps to take to solve or prevent Git-related performance issues, please follow the decision trees below.

+{{< figure src="/attachments/refguide/version-control/troubleshoot-version-control-issues/migration-advice-combined.png" class="no-border" >}}

+* \* MPRv2: in 10.18 MTS this feature is in beta and you can manually convert branches.
+With 10.24 LTS this feature will be GA and branch conversion will happen automatically.
+See [this section](#mprv2-format) for more information.
+* ** Partial Clone: see [this page](/refguide/clone-type/) for more information about the different clone types.